pyrocko/pyrocko/doc/source/install/details.rst

 If you later would like to update Pyrocko, run the following commands (this assumes that you have used *git* to download Pyrocko)::

-    cd ~/src/pyrocko   # assuming the Pyrocko software package is here git pull origin master
+    cd ~/src/pyrocko   # assuming the Pyrocko source package is here git pull origin master
     sudo python setup.py install